 8. Protests ; Commission of Appeal

-An appeal against a decision of an arbiter should be submitted to the tournament direction, in writing within an hour after the conclusion of the round.
-The direction convenes the commission of appeal, which consists of three representatives of the players and two substitutes.
+An appeal against a decision of an arbiter should be submitted to the tournament director, in writing within an hour after the conclusion of the round.
+The direction convenes the Commission of Appeal, which consists of three representatives of the players and two substitutes.
 The decision of this commission is binding and will be published before the start of the next round.

 9. Final ranking & tie-break systems